Fantastic Morphisms and Where to Find Them: A Guide to Recursion Schemes: Introduction

-Another attempt by~\citet{Hin12Adj} used adjunctions as the common thread.
-Adjoint folds arise by inserting a left adjoint functor into the recursive characterisation, thereby adapting the form of the recursion; they subsume accumulating folds, mutumorphisms (and hence zygomorphisms), and generalised folds.
-Later, it was observed that adjoint folds could be used to subsume rsfcs~\citep{HWG13USRS}, which in turn draws on material from~\citep{Hin12Adj}.
+Another attempt by~Hinze \cite{Hin12Adj} used adjunctions as the common thread.
+Adjoint folds arise by inserting a left adjoint functor into the recursive characterization, thereby adapting the form of the recursion; they subsume accumulating folds, mutumorphisms, zygomorphisms, and generalized folds.
+Later, it was observed that adjoint folds could be used to subsume \textsc{rsfc}s~\cite{HWG13USRS}.

-Thus far, the unifications had dealt largely with generalisations of catamorphisms and anamorphisms separately.
-The job of putting combinations of these together and covering complex beasts such as dynamorphisms was achieved by~\citet*{HWG15Conj} in a scheme that the Group dubbed the \emph{mamamorphism}.
-This worked by using conjugates distributive laws to structure hylomorphisms
+Thus far, the unifications had dealt largely with generalizations of catamorphisms and anamorphisms separately.
+The job of putting combinations of these together and covering complex beasts such as dynamorphisms was first achieved by Hinze and Wu \cite{HiWu13Histo}, which was then generalized by~\mbox{Hinze et al.'s} \emph{conjugate hylomorphisms} \cite{HWG15Conj}, which WG2.1 dubbed \emph{mamamorphisms}.
+This worked by viewing all recursion schemes as specialized forms of hylomorphisms, and showing that they are well-defined hylomorphisms using adjunctions and conjugate natural transformations.